-Scientific evidence, results of experiments in application of various solutions based on carbon sinks, as well as the scientific validity of methods used for the assessment of the amount of atmospheric CO2 removed, will be the main focus of this debate.
+This debate will focus on political will, scientific evidence and results of experimenting with various solutions based on carbon sinks, as well as scientific vailidity of methods used for assessing the amount of CO2 removed from the atmosphere.

-- Olivier De Schutter, Former United Nations Special Rapporteur on the right to food (tbc)
+- Olivier De Schutter, Former United Nations Special Rapporteur on the right to food (video)

 - Michal Wilczynski, Poland’s former National Chief Geologist, energy expert

-16:00 – 17:30 Panel 4: Why Nuclear Energy is a False Solution for a Climate-Oriented Energy Transition
+16:00 – 17:30: Why Nuclear Energy is a False Solution for a Climate-Oriented Energy Transition

-Poland is currently deciding on whether to build its first nuclear power station.
-Public opinion is divided, and yet research into the locations, technologies, partners and investors for the station continue.
+Poland is in the process of deciding whether to build its first nuclear power station.
+The public is divided, but the studies of locations, technologies, partners and investors nevertheless continue.

-- Yannick Jadot or Michele Rivasi, MEPs, Greens/EFA group in EP
+- Yannick Jadot or Michele Rivasi, MEPs, Greens/EFA group in the EP

 - Yves Marignac, Director of Wise-Paris think tank